 "Good work, Gabe.
 Commanders DiMarco and Subramanian subdued the shipping building.
 The mob crew put up a fight: two dead, four seriously wounded.
 Chicago SWAT officer Benz took a Glock-50 bullet in the right thigh; he'll be OK.
 We had five idiots on your third floor jump out the windows onto the adjoining roof.
 Our officers arrested all of them.
 We're marching them down the ladder right now."

-Agent Marecki motioned for the team to rush the third floor.
+Agent Marecki motioned for the team to rush to the third floor.
 After bounding up the stairwell, they burst into the production area where Mac and Angel had reconnoitered the drug production equipment last Sunday.
-This time, about a dozen people gathered in an open space, all with their hands up.
-As the officers restrained each employee with zip ties, Mac asked one of them: "What's on the fourth floor?"
+About a dozen people gathered in the open space with their hands up.
+As the officers restrained each employee with zip ties, Mac interrogated one of them.

+"What's on the fourth floor?"

-The employee responded that it was all spare parts, primarily shelves, and there should be nobody there.
-Marecki sent some of the team to check the floor; they shouted down that it was empty.
+The employee responded that it was all spare parts, primarily shelves, and nobody should be there.
+Marecki sent some of the team to check the floor; they shouted that it was empty.

 Marecki noticed that a large office in the corner, with computer equipment on a desk, had a man frantically typing something into a keyboard.
 Entering the room in force, they looked with amazement at a man in his thirties dealing with a standard Windows 50 login screen and cursing.